-The Moran Eye Center is the largest vision research and treatment center in the Intermountain West.
-The center’s four operating rooms provide space for more than 8,000 surgical procedures each year.
-The center’s clinical floor and 9 community clinic locations host more than 120,000 outpatient visits each year.
+The Moran Eye Center is the largest vision research and treatment center in the Mountain West.
+The center’s four operating rooms provide space for more than 6,000 surgical procedures each year.
+The center’s clinical floor and 10 community clinic locations host 146,000 outpatient visits each year.

 A nonprofit, independent laboratory that performs basic, in-depth scientific research on intraocular lenses.
 In addition, the Center provides services and education to surgeons, clinical ophthalmologists, their patients, and intraocular lens manufacturers worldwide.

-Established in 2009 to more quickly and cost-effectively turn scientific discoveries into clinically effective diagnostics and therapies for blinding eye conditions, the SCTMis currently focused on finding a better treatment for age-related macular degeneration under the direction of Gregory S. Hageman, PhD.
+Established in 2009 to more quickly and cost-effectively turn scientific discoveries into clinically effective diagnostics and therapies for blinding eye conditions, the SCTM is currently focused on finding better treatments for age-related macular degeneration under the direction of Gregory S. Hageman, PhD.

 This model program trains doctors, nurses, and other eye care professionals in more than 25 countries.
 We bring the most promising international surgeons to Utah for intensive training and send our own American residents abroad.
 At medical camps in the field, Moran surgeons restore sight to hundreds of patients in a single week, while also helping local trainees gain experience.